-- 2 large egg
+- 2 Large egg

-- 2.5 cups all-purpose flour
+- 2.5 cups All-purpose flour

-- 1/2 Tbsp. corn starch
+- 1/2 Tbsp.
+Salt

-- 1 tsp. poultry seasoning
+- 1 tsp.
+Poultry seasoning

-- 1/2 tsp. garlic powder
+- 1/2 tsp.
+Garlic powder

 - 1 gallon Water

-- 3/4 cup Salt
+- 1/2 cup Salt

-- 5 garlic cloves, crushed
+- 5 Garlic Cloves crushed

-- 2 scallions, roughly chopped
+- 1/2 Onion roughly chopped

-- Toss chicken to coat on all sides with corn starch, and place on one plate until ready for next step.
+Toss chicken to coat on all sides with corn starch, and place on one plate until ready for next step.

-- If you have oil thermometer, heat oil to 300 to 325 degrees F, if you do not use little cube of white bread, then drop into the oil if it browns in a minute, then the oil is ready; Also choose a deep, or very heavy skillet to fry food if you do not have deep fryer (I used Wok, but it’s up to you).
+If you have oil thermometer, heat oil to 300 to 325 degrees F, if you do not use little cube of white bread, then drop into the oil if it browns in a minute, then the oil is ready; Also choose a deep, or very heavy skillet to fry food if you do not have deep fryer (I used Wok, but it’s up to you).
 Add oil to the cold pan, leaving a head-space, or space at the top of the pan, of at least 3-4 inches.
 This allows a safety margin when the oil bubbles up as the food is added.

 Now, dip coated with corn starch chicken into egg mixture, then in flour.
 Shake a bit to remove excess flour and drop carefully into hot oil.

-- Cook chicken until golden and cooked about 70 percent through, 6 to 8 minutes.
+Cook chicken until golden and cooked about 70 percent through, 6 to 8 minutes.
 Remove the chicken to a wire cooling rack and continue with the remaining chicken

-- To make it extra crispy you will drop the chicken again to fry.
-Second time heat up the oil to 365 degrees F. Carefully drop chicken again to fry and should take until chicken is completely dark golden brown, about 2-3 minutes per side and the internal temperature should be right around 180 degrees.
+To make it extra crispy you will drop the chicken again to fry.
+Second time heats up the oil to 365 degrees F. Carefully drop chicken again to fry and should take until chicken is completely dark golden brown, about 3 minutes per side and the internal temperature should be right around 180 degrees.
 Remove onto paper towels and serve immediately.
 It can be also placed in warmed up (200 degrees F) oven to keep chicken warm until ready to be served.
-The best if you place it on the cookie wire rack over baking pan, then in the warm oven.
+The best if you place it on the cookie wire rack over a baking pan, then in the warm oven.

-- Canola-olive oil blend (Convenient for cooks who like olive oil but want higher heat tolerance)
+OILS for frying: Canola, refined (Neutral flavor, good all-purpose oil) Canola-olive oil blend (Convenient for cooks who like olive oil but want higher heat tolerance)

-- Almond, refined (Clean, neutral flavor and a high-heat wonder).
+Almond, refined (Clean, neutral flavor and a high-heat wonder)